silx-kit/silx/CONTRIBUTING.rst

   - Select the release branch as the target.
   - Combine the release notes manually edited from ``CHANGELOG.rst`` with `github automatically generated release notes`_.
 * Press the "Publish release" button to push the new tag to the release branch and trigger the release workflow which builds the documentation, the source tarball, the wheels and the Windows "fat binaries" of the release.
-You should see them starting from the `actions <https://github.com/silx-kit/silx/actions>`_.
+You should see them starting from the `actions page <https://github.com/silx-kit/silx/actions>`_.

 .. note::